Eva Rydberg: Theater and Geigert

 Rydberg worked with Stora Teatern in Gothenburg and then Odense Theater in Denmark in 1965.
 There she played the part of the tomboy Anybody in the musical West Side Story.
 She got a three-year contract with Sandrews and did the same role at Oscarsteatern in Stockholm.
 In 1966, Rydberg appeared in her first television performance with the comedy segment during the Kvitt eller dubbelt show.

 Owe Thörnqvist liked Rydberg's comedic skills and asked her to work with the Hamburger Börs bar shows in 1966.
 That was the start of a new era in her career.
 Lars Kühler was Rydberg's stage partner during several bar and television shows.
 She has also worked over the years with Björn Skifs, Siw Malmkvist, Tommy Körberg, Sten Ardenstam, Mikael Neumann and Ewa Roos.

 Film, television, Theater

-Rydberg has played in a few films, her first role on screen being at age of 12 with the cult film Drra på, en kul grej på väg till Götet.
+Rydberg has played in a few films, her first role on screen being aged 12 with the cult film Drra på, en kul grej på väg till Götet.
 She also had a part in the comedy film Sound of Näverlur in 1971.
 She has played parts in four of SVT's Julkalendern shows over the years: Teskedsgumman, Långtradarchaufförens berättelser, Trolltider and Superhjältejul.

 She took part in Melodifestivalen 1977 with the entry "Charlie Chaplin" composed by Tomas Ledin, and placed seventh.

 She starred in the musical Sweet Charity at Östgötateatern in Norrköping in 1989.

 She participated in Melodifestivalen 2021 along with Ewa Roos with their song 'Rena Rama Ding Dong'.
 The song qualified for the Andra Chansen round, however lost to Clara Klingenström's song and was thus eliminated.